maxlevesque/laboetie/README.md

 [more to come]

 It is written by Maximilien Levesque [1] and Benjamin Rotenberg [2]
 [1] École Normale Supérieure, PSL Research University, Département de Chimie, Sorbonne Universités – UPMC Univ Paris 06, CNRS UMR 8640 PASTEUR, 24 rue Lhomond, 75005 Paris, France
 [2] Sorbonne Universités, UPMC Univ.
 Paris 06, CNRS, UMR 8234, PHENIX, F-75005 Paris, France

 # Please cite us!

 We are academics.
-If you use Laboetie, could you please cite:
+If you use Laboetie for one of your publication, could you please cite:
 TODO

 ## Installation instructions